CrimsonSunrise/Glimpse/readme.md

 The ```server.py``` also is responsible for place signal orders.

 The ```sequenceFinder.py```, as its name suggests, is a script capable of compare the candles provided by the auxiliar scripts and send back an information to the ```server.py``` script to proceed with the orders.

+To start your operational server, simply run the ```server.py``` script.

+<a name="app-setup"></a>
+### Web and Mobile app setup

+The web and mobile app are the main way to send commands and/or view informations about the orders placed as well as results and settings.

+The app was made using Ionic framework and you will need to install the Ionic CLI in order to configure or run the app.

+To do so, open your command prompt and type ```npm install -g @ionic/cli``` then press enter.

+To further understand or know more about Ionic, visit [this page](https://ionicframework.com/docs/).

+After installing the Ionic CLI, inside your command prompt, navigate into the app folder located ate ```/app/```.
+Once there, execute the command ```npm install```.
+This command will install all the dependencies for the app project.

+After running ```npm install``` inside the app folder, if some errors appear, it might be needed to install the types for the Ionic and React.
+Usually the typos are installed with the framework but if you still have errors type in your command prompt ```npm install @types/ionic @types/react``` and now the errors should be fixed.
+If the errors persists and you can't find a way to fix it, you're welcome to open an issue in this repository and I'll more than happy to help.

+Now, with our packages installed, you can simply run ```ionic serve``` inside the app folder and your development server will start.
+You can access it visiting ```http://localhost:8100```.
+You can make further changes in the development server if you wish, to do so, visit the [ionic documentation](https://ionicframework.com/docs/).

+For more in depth about the web and mobile app, visit the [app's page](https://github.com/CrimsonSunrise/Glimpse/tree/master/app).